diehlpk/thesis-template/README.md

 About
 =====

-LaTeX template for Master, Bachelor, Diploma, and Student Thesis with exmaples for algorithms, equations, figures, tables and bibliography.
+LaTeX template for Master, Bachelor, Diploma, and Student Thesis with exsamples for algorithms, equations, figures, tables and bibliography.

 More information at https://github.com/diehlpk/thesis-template